valies/AoC2024/README.md

 - PyCharm 2024.1.2

 > [!NOTE]
-> To run main.py, you will need to retrieve your input files from the Advent of Code website.
+> Input files can be retrieved from the Advent of Code website.

 ### Use pyenv
 In case you need to maintain multiple Python versions.